Thanks to PurseMonger and her amazing Beta reader skills!

 "Don't be silly, Uncle Iroh.
 I won't let that happen.
 I have my waterbending, remember?" she said as she turned her head to smile at him before she tugged at his arm more insistently.
 "Now come on!
 I have to see Zuko!
 I missed him so much!"

 Iroh grinned hugely at her confession, although he had a feeling Katara did not even realize what she had said.
-He smiled at the excited and eager expression that Katara's face held.
-Though he still believed that they could crash and break some bones by the speed she was forcing them to take.
+He smiled at the excited and eager expression on the waterbender's face.
+Though he still believed that they could crash and he could break some bones with the speed she was forcing them to take.

 They arrived just in time to see Hakoda leading the group toward the grand house and Iroh was forced to let go of Katara's hand when her speed increased since he could not keep up with her youthful energy.

-Katara's heart raced even faster and her smile widened as her eyes rested on the dark armored-clad Zuko, who was talking with her dad.
+Katara's heart raced even faster and her smile widened as her eyes rested on the dark armored-clad firebender, who was talking with her dad.